Senior 3 English Language Arts: A Foundation for Implementation

 Teachers may find it useful to establish categories to clarify the purpose of each piece of work students do.
 The categories in the following chart are suggested by Maxwell and Meiser (1997, 322).

-* In this document, the term "parents" refers to both parents and guardians and is used with the recognition that in some cases only one parent may be involved in a student’s education.
+* In this document, the term "parents" refers to both parents and guardians and is used with the recognition that in some cases only one parent may be involved in a students education.

-Senior 3 English Language Arts: Assessment Continuum
+Senior 3 English Language Arts: Assessment Continuum | ||

-Exploratory Work and Personal Records
+Type One: Exploratory Work and Personal Records Type One work

-Type Two work
+| Type Two: Information Communication Type Two work

-Type Three work
+| Type Three: Formal Communication Type Three work

 Purpose of Assignment